-I have found and done a few things I wanted to share with all of you.
-First off, I bought one of those little pencil sharpener phonograph's that I think everyone who likes minis has one.
+I wanted to share with all of you my latest little project.
+I bought one of those little pencil sharpener phonograph's that I think everyone who likes minis has one of.
 I decided to make it a one of a kind and remembered in one of my Victorian Magazines one that was painted just beautifully.
 So here is how it turned out after the last brush stroke.

-(The one in the magazine belongs to Gary Yuschalk and Larkin Mayo.)
+(The life sized one in the magazine belongs to Gary Yuschalk and Larkin Mayo.)

-Moving on to the white English Rowhouse, the children (and the two cousins, in the back row) are sitting out on the front stoop waiting to welcome you with a plate of cookies.
+Meanwhile in the dollhouse, the children (and the two cousins in the back row) are sitting out on the front stoop waiting to welcome you with a plate of cookies.
 Would you like one please?

 The adults are sitting in the parlor enjoying some views through the stereopticon and getting ready to play a little game of table croquet.
 Do you play croquet, table croquet that is?